-People with sightings can get in touch with me via the form below and on the dedicated website and I'd be interested in hearing stories however brief or detailed.
+People with sighting experiences or encounters can get in touch with me via the form below and on the dedicated website.
+I'd be interested in hearing Yowie stories however brief or detailed.
 There are no pretenses, ridicule, or interrogation with this process and I'm purely interested in hearing about encounters and I hope that through this process of sharing the experiences of Yowie sightings we all become more informed about the creatures and also how to deal with them if they are encountered.
 Too often over the years, people that have had sightings have been ridiculed and I believe its simply because these creatures' existence are so far beyond our comfort zone off acceptance.
 From my own experience, some of the people I have discussed these creatures with would have some belief in aliens rather than a Yowie.
 I don't discredit their beliefs either but Yowies are flesh and blood and continue to be seen as they have throughout history.

 If you have a Yowie encounter I would appreciate your help in understanding it and you can leave some details below for me to contact you.
 I've helped develop a website and blog to help record sightings and encounters and there will be a link to these sites and podcasts here shortly but in the meantime, I look forward to hearing of your Yowie encounters throughout Australia.